 As a musician, Julia was the lyricist-guitarist-vocalist for the noise-pop trio Bitesize.
 During their heyday, Bitesize released two critically acclaimed CDs, toured up and down the West Coast, and received college radio airplay nationwide.
 Julia is currently working on a compilation of her previously unreleased recordings.

 Julia is also an event curator.
 She single-handedly organized the performance series GenderEnders from 2003-06, as well as the 2007 National Queer Arts Festival show The The “Penis” Issue: Trans and Intersex Women Speak Their Minds.
-Currently, she is one of three co-curators for the recurring spoken word event Girl Talk: A Trans and Cis Woman Dialogue (2009-present).
+And for the last five years, she has been one of the co-curators for the recurring spoken word event Girl Talk: A Trans and Cis Woman Dialogue (2009-2013).

 To find out how to book Julia for an event, check out her booking webpage.